 Logic Locking is a revolutionary technique for protecting Intellectual Property of Integrated Circuits from myriad security threats, such as reverse engineering, overbuilding, piracy, and hardware Trojan insertion.
 In this student-led Logic Locking Conquest Challenge, participants will attempt to attack designs locked with state-of-the-art methods.
-The 2020 challenge was a spotlight on Sequential Locking.
-Participants provided with a selection of locked sequential designs (netlists) with varying complexity and key sizes.
+This year's challenge emphasizes the assessment of large designs (large IPs, large "keys").
+Can you find out what the keys are or what the IPs do?

 Thank you to the National Science Foundation for their generous support of this competition